munificent/journal/_posts/2013-12-08-babys-first-garbage-collector.md

 ## Marky mark

 The first phase is *marking*.
 We need to walk all of the reachable objects and set their mark bit.
-The first thing we need to do then is add a mark bit to `Object`:
+The first thing we need then is to add a mark bit to `Object`:

 {% highlight c %}
 typedef struct sObject {